 “What we have been able to do with the funds,” Gillian Gray adds “was to make a very visible presence of the availability of secure bike storage.”
 There was, in both Paisley and Greenock, a substantial amount of bike parking, and the funding was used to install large, bright wrappers that direct people to the facilities avaialable.

-Gillian continued: “West College Scotland now have clear signage for bicycle parking that is safe and secure across all of our campuses.
-The signage provides clarity on what we have and where it is – the bicycle storage is easy to see and the storage facilities are located in prominate positions across our campus locations.
-For a new student, or visitor to the campus, it’s very clear where they can find bicycle facilities.
+Gillian continued: “West College Scotland now have clear signage for bike parking that is safe and secure across all of our campuses.
+The signage provides clarity on what we have and where it is – the bike storage is easy to see and the storage facilities are located in prominate positions across our campus locations.
+For a new student, or visitor to the campus, it’s very clear where they can find bike facilities.
 The funding has allowed us to highlight what we have, and made it more noticeable, for relatively low-cost.”